 It’s been almost a year-and-a-half since I’ve been to Thunder Bay.
 That’s right before I started my current job.
 Obviously, when starting a new job the vacation time you get is limited.
 The little bit of vacation time I did have was spoken for with the second wedding reception in Wisconsin.

 In early March of this year I was excited.
 I had just moved back to Wisconsin.
-Instead of being a 24-hour drive from Thunder Bay it was *only* an 8-hour drive.
-You know for me that’s not a terrible amount of distance.
+Instead of being a 24-hour drive from Thunder Bay it was only an 8-hour drive.
+You know me, that’s not a terrible amount of distance.
 I was pumped that I’d finally be able to see my Canadian friends.
 We all know what happened come mid-March.
 BAM!
 COVID shut everything down and it hasn’t been the same ever since.

 For the first few months of COVID, I pretty much became a hermit.
 In some ways it was nice after the excessive amount of travel I did visiting all 254 counties in Texas.
 By the time summer rolled around, I realized I was going to waste a perfectly good summer by sitting around and not traveling.

 As time went on and we got to know more about the beast that is COVID, I realized I could take some basic precautions to travel safely.
 I’d avoid going into places if I didn’t need to go inside.
 I’d wear a mask inside or in the outdoors when I was in close proximity of people.
-I’d either wash my hands or hand sanitize often, and do my very best to practice the 6+ feet of social distancing.
+I’d either wash my hands or hand sanitize often and do my very best to practice the 6+ feet of social distancing.